 Answer.
-If confirmed, 1 will ensure that we continue our close cooperation and consultation with Israel regarding any developments that might pose a threat to Israel's security
+If confirmed, I will ensure that we continue our close cooperation and consultation with Israel regarding any developments that might pose a threat to

+Israel's security.

 Egypt is undergoing a period of significant transition.
 Our relationship with Egypt remains strong, and we continue to work constructively and collaboratively with the Egyptian Government on a range of issues.
 We remain encouraged that the current Egyptian Government has repeatedly expressed its commitment to adhere to past agreements, including its Treaty of Peace with Israel.

+The Department of State fully appreciates the significance of Egyptian-Israeli tions.

 The Department of State fully appreciates the significance of Egyptian-Israeli peace to our regional interests and to regional stability.
-In our discussions with Egyptian leadership across the political spectrum, we have and will continue to underscore the importance of upholding this and Egypt's other international obligations.
+In our discussions with Egyptian leadership across the political spectrum, we have and will continue to underscore the importance of upholding this and Egypt's other international obliga-

 On Syria, our policy is that the abhorrent and deplorable actions of the Syrian Government against the Syrian people must end immediately.
-The Syrian Govern-ment must also immediately stop arbitrary arrests, detention, and torture.
+The Syrian Government must also immediately stop arbitrary arrests, detention, and torture.